thinkany/thinkany-wp-a-b-testing/README.md

-# ThinkAny WP A/B Testing
+# thinkany WP A/B Testing

 Simple A/B testing for WordPress pages and posts with ACF integration.